Support study for the development of the roadmap for the reduction of whole life carbon of buildings

 Read about our findings in the technical study report that has been released in support of the EU Commissions public consultation.

-We are happy to announce the members of the expert working group that will support us and the EU Commission in the road mapping process.
+Various experts and specialists were part of the expert working group that supported us and the EU Commission in the road mapping process.

 Kick-off webinar